-(1) Set the NNMi system account password
+(2) Set the NNMi system account password

-An account password is set for the initial sign-in to the NNMi console.
+In the NNMi installation, to skipped the system account settings, set the account password to sign in to the NNMi console first.
 Use the nnmchangesyspw.ovpl script to set the password.
 Run the nnmchangesyspw.ovpl script without arguments, and register a password as indicated by the displayed messages.